wp-graphql/wp-graphql/README.md

 #### Updating WP Docker image
-Please make sure this file refers to the latest specific versions of WordPress and PHP that are available as a Docker image:
+Please make sure this file refers to the latest specific versions of WordPress and PHP that are available as a Docker image.
+These values will serve as default values if no environment variables have been explicitly set.
   ```
-  docker-tasks/common/env-files/env.sh
+  .env
   ```
 Please avoid using the `latest` tag because the WP Docker image is published a few days after the PHP code is made available and that can result in inaccurate test results.